Zosyn Side Effects

 Generic Name: piperacillin / tazobactam

-Note: This document contains side effect information about piperacillin / tazobactam.
-Some of the dosage forms listed on this page may not apply to the brand name Zosyn.
+Note: This page contains side effects data for the generic drug piperacillin / tazobactam.
+It is possible that some of the dosage forms included below may not apply to the brand name Zosyn.

 For the Consumer